johnpolacek/team-health-checker/README.md

 Let’s get started by making a `PageContainer` and `Heading` components that we can use on multiple views in the app.

+First, let’s talk about how to do responsive styling in Theme UI.
+Under the hood, Theme UI uses [Styled System](https://styled-system.com/), which is a system for passing style props to components.

+Styled System makes it really easy to apply responsive styles to our components.
+We can change our styling properties to use an array syntax to apply different values across the breakpoints defined in our theme.
+Read more about it in Styled System’s [Responsive Styles Documentation](https://styled-system.com/responsive-styles).

+For example, in `PageContainer`, we can reduce the side padding on our smallest breakpoint to 3 levels instead of 4 (we defined spacing levels and breakpoints in `Theme.js`).

 *components/PageContainer.js*

 ~~~~